open-infrastructure-labs/caerus-udf/docs/README_SPARK_UDF.md

 # Spark UDF Support

 More and more upper level applications like AI field (via Spark Mllib) are using Spark UDFs, while they are notorious in performance.
-In Facebook production environment, small amount of the UDFs can take up to 70% of the CPU time of the entire company’s queries.
+In Facebook production environment, small amount of the UDFs can take up to 70% of the CPU time of the entire company’s queries (https://databricks.com/session/supporting-over-a-thousand-custom-hive-user-defined-functions ).

 Spark UDFs currently have these characteristics:
 - The format is primarily lambda functions that major goal is to operate data row by row.
 The other complex format like UDAF/UDTF (back ported from Hive), and free form (programming language like Java friendly) are afterthought.
 This Apache Jira item spells out the need to expand Spark UDF support: https://issues.apache.org/jira/browse/SPARK-23818